Aryanbalodi123/WhisPi/README.md

-# Whispi (SecureChat on Raspberry Pi)
+# Whispi

 A fully offline, end-to-end encrypted chat server and web client hosted on a Raspberry Pi Zero W.
-Users connect to the Pi's Wi-Fi, are redirected to `https://whispi.local`, register/login, and exchange encrypted messages—all without Internet.
+Users connect to the Pi's Wi-Fi, are redirected to `https://whispi.secure`, register/login, and exchange encrypted messages—all without Internet.

 ---